dsluo-archive/csx730-malloc/README.md

    so will cause the tester used by the grader to fail.

    You are free,  _actively encouraged_, and will likely need to write other functions, as needed, to support the required set of functions.
+It is recommended that you give private function names a `_csx730_` prefix.

 ### 6730 Requirements